w3c/wai-easy-checks/content/index.md

 ## Introduction

 You will be able to perform any of the following checks on any web page.
 The results will give you a basic idea of how accessible the page is.
 Each check explains briefly what it is checking for and why this matters.
-THe checks also tell you what you should be looking for.
+The checks also tell you what you should be looking for.

 {::nomarkdown}
 {% include box.html type="start" id="common" class="sections" h="2" title="Common checks" %}